karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 `api-2`, and hence, sees its `uris` evaluated first.

-As usual, a request must still match an API's `hosts` and `methods` properties as well, and Kong will traverse your APIs until it finds one that matches the most rules (see [Routing priorities][proxy-routing-priorities]).
+As usual, a request must still match an API's `hosts` and `methods` properties as well, and Qordoba will traverse your APIs until it finds one that matches the most rules (see [Routing priorities][proxy-routing-priorities]).

 [Back to TOC](#table-of-contents)